Why Use a Sleep Calculator?

 Is 6 hours of sleep enough?

-Why does the calculator add 15 minutes?
+Why does the calculator add 15 minutes to my time?